SichangHe/CS401/HW3/README.md

-To display the monitoring information computed by my serverless function, I leverage the metrics section of Phoenix web framework's built-in live dashboard.
+To display the monitoring information computed by my serverless function, I leverage the metrics section of Phoenix web framework's built-in live dashboard to build `dashboard`.
 Specifically,
-I poll the Redis server for the metrics every 2.5 seconds, and [register it as telemetry events](https://hexdocs.pm/phoenix/telemetry.html#telemetry-events);
+I poll the Redis server for the metrics every 2.5 seconds, and [register the metrics as telemetry events](https://hexdocs.pm/phoenix/telemetry.html#telemetry-events);
 in the dashboard's metrics configuration,
 I [listen to these